McDonald’s UK Modern Slavery Statement 2023

 Policies

-McDonald’s UK supports the goals of the Modern Slavery Act and takes seriously its responsibility to act with due diligence to avoid infringing on the human rights of others and address any impact on human rights if they occur.
+McDonald’s UK supports the goals of the Modern Slavery Act and takes seriously our responsibility to act with due diligence to avoid infringing on the human rights of others and address any impact on human rights if they occur.

 Employment practices